This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Use: Walls in high-traffic spaces such as Bathrooms, Kitchens, Hallways, and Kid rooms.

 Pearl paint sheen is somewhere between a satin and a semi-gloss sheen, and it is more durable and easier to clean than paints with a flat or matte finish.

 Use: Walls in high-traffic spaces.
 Trim, Doors, & Cabinets.

 Semi-gloss paint sheen offers an attractive, bright shine that is less reflective than gloss paint.
 It is a great option for trim, doors, and windows, as it can handle regular wear and tear.
 Plus, due to its resistance to moisture and mildew, semi-gloss paint is also a great choice for walls in areas with higher humidity levels.
 One of the biggest benefits of semi-gloss paint is that it is more durable and easier to clean than paints with a flat or matte finish.

 Use: Bathroom Walls, Trim, Doors, and Wainscotting.

 If you’re looking for durability and easy cleaning, you’ll love high-gloss paint sheen!
 Not only is it the most durable and easiest to clean of all the paint sheens, but it’s also a great choice for trim, doors, and windows.
 And, since surfaces such as kitchen and bathroom cabinets are subject to frequent cleanings, this paint sheen is ideal!
-Just bear in mind that it’s not as forgiving when it comes to touch-ups, as brush marks and other imperfections will be more visible on a high-gloss surface.
+Remember that it’s not as forgiving when it comes to touch-ups, as brush marks and other imperfections will be more visible on a high-gloss surface.